Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Experimental evaluation

-To provide a comparison among the learning tools, we follow the literature~\cite{NeiderGavran18,RoyFismanNeider20} and use synthetic benchmarks generated from real-world LTL formulas.
+\paragraph*{Sample generation.} To provide a comparison among the learning tools, we follow the literature~\cite{NeiderGavran18,RoyFismanNeider20} and use synthetic benchmarks generated from real-world $\LTLf$ formulas.
 For benchmark generation, earlier works rely on a fairly naive generation method.
 In this method, starting from a formula $\varphi$, a sample is generated by randomly drawing traces and categorizing them into positive and negative examples depending on the satisfaction with respect to $\varphi$.
 This method, however, often results in samples that can be separated by formulas much smaller than $\varphi$.
 Moreover, it often requires a prohibitively large amount of time to generate samples (for instance, for $\lG p$, where almost all traces satisfy a formula) and, hence, often does not terminate in a reasonable time.

 To alleviate the issues in the existing method, we have designed a novel generation method for the quick generation of large samples.
-In our method, we first convert the starting formula into an equivalent DFA and then extract accepted and rejected words to obtain a sample of the desired size.
-We provide more details on this new generation method used in the appendix.
+The outline of the generation algorithm is presented in Algorithm~\ref{alg:sample-generation}.
+The crux of the algorithm is to convert the $\LTLf$ formula $\varphi$ into its equivalent DFA $\mathcal{A}_\varphi$ and then extract random traces from the DFA to obtain a sample of desired length and size.

+To convert $\varphi$ into its equivalent DFA $\mathcal{A}_{\varphi}$ (Line~\ref{line:ltl2dfa}), we rely on a python tool LTL\textsubscript{f}2DFA\footnote{https://github.com/whitemech/ltlf2DFA}.
+Essentially, this tool converts $\varphi$ into its equivalent formula in First-order Logic and then obtains a minimal DFA from the formula using a tool named MONA~\cite{KlaEtAl:Mona}.

+For extracting random traces from the DFA (Line~\ref{line:genrandomword1} and~\ref{line:genrandomword2}), we use a procedure suggested by \cite{Bernardi2010ALA}.
+The procedure involves generating words by choosing letters that have a higher probability of leading to an accepting state.
+This requires assigning appropriate probabilities to the transitions of the DFA.
+In this step, we add our modifications to the procedure.
+The main idea is that we adjust the probabilities of the transitions appropriately to ensure that we obtain \emph{distinct} words in each iteration.